Email Security Challenges that CEOs Face - Overview of Threats & Safeguards

 Cyber risk has reached an all-time high in recent years, largely due to the increase in remote workers and the widespread migration to vulnerable, inadequately secured cloud platforms brought on by the pandemic.
-Email risk is the greatest form of cybersecurity risk businesses face, as over 90% of all modern cyberattacks begin with phishing emails.
-CEOs - especially CEOs of small- and medium-sized businesses - face significant email security challenges including a lack of resources and expertise and the growing threat of business email compromise (BEC) and whaling attacks impersonating them to target individuals in their organization in expertly crafted scams designs to steal sensitive information and large sums of money.
+Phishing attacks are the greatest cybersecurity risk businesses face now, as over 90% of all modern cyberattacks begin with a phishing email.

-Top Email Security Challenges CEOs Face in 2022
+Top Email Security Threats CEOs Face

 Shortage of Cybersecurity Resources & Expertise